 A belief that does not lead to obedience is presumption

-The so-called faith in Christ which professes to release men from the obligation of obedience to God is not faith, but presumption.
+The so-called faith in Christ which professes to release humans from the obligation of obedience to God is not faith.
+It is presumption.
 While claiming Christ as their Lord, and professedly doing great works in His name, many are workers of iniquity.

 Jesus said of Himself before He came to earth – I delight to do thy will, O my God: yea, thy law is within my heart.
 Psalm 40:8.

-Do good work count?
+Do good works count?

 The Lord has ordained that good works shall be rewarded.
 We are accepted through Christ’s merit alone.
 The acts of mercy and charity, which we perform, are the fruits of faith, and they become a blessing to us.

 It is the fragrance of the merit of Christ that makes our good works acceptable to God.
 Moreover, it is grace that enables us to do the works for which He rewards us.

 Christ’s righteousness alone can avail for our salvation

-He created this sense of need, in order that He may be sought after to do those things for you through the endowment of his Holy Spirit which it is impossible for you to do for yourself.
+He created this sense of need in order that He may be sought after to do those things for you through the endowment of His Holy Spirit which it is impossible for you to do for yourself.